ShinapriLN/ShinapriLN/README.md

 Hi!
 I'm Shinapri 🌟
 currently studying at KMITL(King Mongkut's Institute of Technology Ladkrabang) in nanomaterial engineering and material science 🧪
 Passionate about developing web and applications with new technologies. like React, Next.js, Tailwind CSS, etc 💻
-Loves programming, especially C/C++, using libraries such as SFML for physics simulation and material science visualization. 🌌
+Loves programming, especially C/C++, and Carbon!

 ---
 <!--